JackHast/project-1-group-4/README.md

 3- Compare hospital beds and the number of testing to the number of COVID--19 cases

+This analysis will include COVID-19 data from countries in all continents and focus on COVID-19 data recorded from the beginning of 2020 to the end of 2022.

 ### What was the incidence (occurrence) of Covid-a19 pre and post vaccinations?